 * they more often face barriers to testing, due to stigma around (homo) sexuality and HIV.

-Only use the test if you have not been at risk for HIV in the past 3 months.
 The self-test can only detect HIV infections that were acquired 3 months or longer ago.
+The test result says nothing about (sexual) risks that you had in the past 3 months.
 More information about this window phase of 3 months can be found at Frequently Asked Questions (FAQ).

 If this self-test detects an HIV infection, the result must be confirmed by a blood test at the STI clinic (GGD) or GP.